Designing inside the box for forward-looking life

-- Does the design reflect an understanding of social sustainability through research and application in the design solution?
+- Does the design reflect an understanding of, and cultural sensitivity to, indigenous people through research and application in the design solution?

-- Does the design reflect an understanding of and respond effectively to the needs of the veteran community?
+- Does the design reflect an understanding of and respond effectively to the needs of the live/work environment?

 - Is the design effective in addressing health and safety measures in response to the current pandemic, including the effectiveness of planning, including universal design, as well as the technical qualities of materials selections?

 - Does the design pay attention to ingress and egress sequence, and ease of accessibility and flow throughout the spaces?

 - Does the branding and name for the business utilize the concept and celebrate the space?
 Is the identity of the space evident through the interior design solution?